vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </div>

 ## Dataset
-This guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset, we use the the *test* split with about 100k documents.
+This guide uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset, we use the *test* split with about 100k documents.
 Note that the dataset is released under the following terms:

 >Research only, strictly non-commercial.
 For details, or if you are unsure, please contact Last.fm.
 >Also, Last.fm has the right to advertise and refer to any work derived from the dataset.

-To download the dataset directly (About 120MB zip file):
+To download the dataset directly (About 120 MB zip file):
 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec">